ULIP ( Unit Linked Insurance Plan ): Meaning, Types, and Tax Benefits

 Premiums paid towards ULIP are eligible for deduction under section 80C up to a maximum of INR 1.5 lakhs during a financial year.

 Although, before the announcement of the Union Budget 2021, ULIP used to fall under the EEE (Exempt, Exempt, Exempt) category.
-However, the FM proposed certain changes which will affect the taxation of ULIP.
+However, the FM proposed certain changes that will affect the taxation of ULIP.
 Below are the major changes:

 The below table summarizes ULIP taxation before and after the 2021 budget announcement: